Baa Baa, Black Sheep (short story)

-"Baa Baa, Black Sheep" is the title of a semi-autobiographical short story by Rudyard Kipling, published in 1888.
+"Baa Baa, Black Sheep" is a semi-autobiographical short story by Rudyard Kipling, published in 1888.

 The story deals with the unkind treatment that Kipling received between the ages of 6 and 11 in a foster home in Southsea.
 This subject is also discussed in the novel The Light That Failed published in 1890, and occupies most of the first chapter of his autobiography Something of Myself published in 1937.

 Kipling and his younger sister are named Punch and Judy in this story.
 Following established custom for English families living in India, the Kipling parents sent their children to stay in England (in this case, in a foster home) for several years.
 Judy was treated warmly, but Punch was miserably abused and driven to a point of murderous and suicidal desperation.
 He also became nearly blind at this time.

 Adaptations

 The story has been dramatized on film in the following teleplays: